-We have assembled a management team to develop novel products to treat female hormone-dependent cancers.
+We have assembled a management team to develop novel products to treat female cancers.
 Members of our management team have experience leading organizations that have advanced multiple oncology therapeutics from early-stage research to clinical trials, and ultimately to regulatory approval and commercialization.
 Our team's select accomplishments include:

-- Our Chief Executive Officer co-founded Context in 2015 and was previously a venture capitalist at Osage University Partners, where he led multiple oncology investments for the firm that resulted in successful public offerings or acquisitions. - Our Chief Legal Officer previous severed as Vice President, Deputy General Counsel and Assistant Corporate Secretary of OptiNose, a publicly-traded specialty pharmaceutical company.
-Prior to OptiNose, Mr. Levit served as Associate General Counsel of Teva Pharmaceuticals, a global pharmaceuticals company, from 2010 until 2017. - Our Chief Medical Officer previously held the same position at H3 Biomedicine, where he led the early phase development for an oral selective estrogen receptor covalent antagonist (SERCA).
-During his career, he has either led or supported global drug development programs for several novel oncology drugs, including Kisqali (ribociclib), Arimidex (anastrozole), and Afinitor (everolimus), resulting in successful global registrations. - Our Head of Chemistry Manufacturing Controls and Regulatory has worked for many life sciences companies during his 30+ year career, including, SKB, McNeil, Schering and the CONRAD Program, holding positions as group leader through director. - Our Senior Vice President of Research and Development was most recently Senior Vice President of Research and Development at Aclaris Therapeutics, where his team was responsible for the registration of ESKATA and identified and led the acquisition and subsequent development of CDD-450, an MK-2 pathway inhibitor. - Our management team has been involved in several multimillion-dollar strategic transactions, including as part of the leadership teams at Celgene, Novartis, and Ception Therapeutics.
+- Our Chief Executive Officer co-founded Context in 2015 and was previously a venture capitalist at Osage University Partners, where he led multiple oncology investments for the firm that resulted in successful public offerings or acquisitions. - Our Chief Financial Officer previously served as Chief Financial Officer of Millendo Therapeutics, a publicly-traded biopharmaceutical company.
+Prior to Millendo, our CFO served as Director of Technical Accounting at PAREXEL International and began her career as an auditor at Ernst & Young. - Our Chief Legal Officer previously severed as Vice President, Deputy General Counsel and Assistant Corporate Secretary of OptiNose, a publicly-traded specialty pharmaceutical company.
+Prior to OptiNose, he served as Associate General Counsel of Teva Pharmaceuticals, a global pharmaceuticals company. - Our Chief Medical Officer previously held the same position at H3 Biomedicine, where he led the early phase development for an oral selective estrogen receptor covalent antagonist (SERCA).
+During his career, he has either led or supported global drug development programs for several novel oncology drugs, including Kisqali (ribociclib), Arimidex (anastrozole), and Afinitor (everolimus), resulting in successful global registrations. - Our management team has been involved in several multimillion-dollar strategic transactions, including as part of the leadership teams at Celgene and Novartis.

-We are supported by our advisors who are leading experts in hormone-dependent cancer and anti-estrogen resistance, including Dr. Carol Lange, Dr. Larry Norton, and Dr. Felix Kim, a co-founder of Context.
+We are supported by our advisors who are leading experts in female cancers.
 Our arrangements with these individuals do not entitle us to any of their existing or future intellectual property derived from their independent research or research with other third parties beyond what has previously been licensed to us.